-Dr. Patrick Desrochers and his research students study the coordination chemistry of metal ions.
-These include early and late transition metals from chromium and molybdenum, through iron and rhodium, to nickel, copper, and zinc.
-When properly controlled, these ions elicit desirable behavior like amino acid selectivity (nickel), heterogeneous polymerization catalysis (rhodium), interesting magnetic characteristics (iron), and reversible binding of small molecules and substrates (CO, NH3, BH4, HCCH; nickel, copper, chromium) of interest in industrial reactions and hydrogenrich storage materials.
-This control results from using facial scorpionate chelates that are specifically designed for electronic, steric, and reusable ultility.
-Most recently work in my lab has focused on anchoring these chemical systems to plastic substrates to improve their recyclability and use in applications ranging from protein purification to small-molecule sensors, reusable heterogeneous catalysts, and tailored magnetic materials.
+Dr. Patrick Desrochers and his students study the coordination chemistry of metal ions.
+These include early and late transition metals (Cr and Mo) through Fe and Rh, to Ni, Cu, and Zn.
+When properly controlled, ions of these metals elicit desirable behavior like amino acid selectivity (Ni), heterogeneous polymerization catalysis (Rh), interesting magnetic characteristics (Fe, Ni), and reversible binding of small molecules and substrates (CO, NH3, BH4, HCCH;

+Mo, Ni, Cu) important in industrial reactions and hydrogen-rich storage materials.
+This control results from using facial scorpionate chelates, specifically designed for electronic, steric, and reusable utility.
+Most recently work has focused on anchoring these chemical systems to plastic substrates to improve their recyclability and use in applications ranging from protein purification to small-molecule sensors, reusable heterogeneous catalysts, and tailored magnetic materials.
 For more information please see his website.

 Dr. Marsha Massey is an organometallic chemist with particular interest in the areas of alternative energy catalysis and chemical education.
-Students with interest in working on projects in either (or both!) areas are encouraged to contact Dr. Massey.

-Alternative Energy Catalysis: Dr. Massey's research in this area focuses on designing small molecule catalysts for producing fuels from the greenhouse gas carbon dioxide (CO2).
+Alternative Energy Catalysis: Dr. Massey's research in this area focuses on designing small molecule catalysts for producing fuels from the greenhouse gas, CO2.
 Her approach utilizes molecules containing transition metals (Mn, Ru, Fe) to activate CO2 after applying electricity to the solution.
 Ideally, this electricity will be sourced from energy harvested from solar panels, thus storing the energy produced from sunlight!

 Chemical Education: Dr. Massey welcomes an opportunity to work with students on developing new course materials or programs which can help people learn chemistry.
 Currently, she is interested in using peer motivation and mentoring to improve student learning at the college level.
-This includes studying, designing, and conducting supplemental instruction (SI)

-sessions for students in first- and second-level chemistry courses.
-Future projects may include:
+This includes studying, designing, and conducting supplemental instruction (SI) sessions for students in first- and second-level chemistry courses.